anhvir/c205/README.md

 # Week 02:
 In addition to class exercies:
-  * Download this hole c205 directory by clicking "Clone or Download" --> "Download ZIP"
+  * Download this whole c205 directory by clicking *Clone or Download* --> *Download ZIP*", it will normally be downloaded to your *Downloads*
-  * Then copy the directory to your working directory
+  * Then copy the directory from *Downloads* to your working directory
   * Compile, run, and explore guessNumber.c, note that explained_guessNumber.c is the same as guessNumber.c, but also has heap of explainations
   * Repair and complete equation.c